In the case you have a table that contains the same ID for many - or empty cells. It is strongly recommended to reorder your data

-As you can see, in column A, many dates are missing.
-But that is not the issue.
-Even if we copy dates in the empty cells, we are facing the same problem; we can not identify the data for the products B, C and D.
+Even if we copy dates for the empty cells, we have a problem.
+We can not point the data for the products B, C and D.

 VLOOKUP or INDEX

-Therefore, we must use the INDEX function to build our research because the INDEX function returns a data range.
+Therefore, we must use the INDEX function to build our research because the INDEX function returns a data in a range.

-As the INDEX function returns a data range (not a value as does the VLOOKUP), we will include in the 2 previous formulas in the OFFSET function.
+Because the INDEX function returns a data range (and not a value like VLOOKUP), we will include in the 2 previous formulas the OFFSET function.

 =OFFSET(reference, number of rows, number of columns)